lsst-dm/dmtn-046/index.rst

 ~~~~~~

 Tokutek built a specialized engine, called TokuDB.
 The engine relies on
-new indexing method, called Fractal Tree indexes [TokuDB]_, this new type of
+new indexing method, called Fractal Tree indexes :cite:`TokuDB:2013:White`, this new type of
 an index primarily increases speed of inserts and data replication.
 While its benefits are not obvious for our data access center, rapid
 inserts might be useful for Level 1 data sets (Alert Production).
 We